Recurrent (refresher) Training

 • Tuition: $0.00 for Sheffield graduates; $300 per day for non-Sheffield graduates;.

 • A comprehensive “greatest hits” of Part 65 Appendix A Subject matter, airline OPSPECs exemptions, and odd real-life teaching scenarios, as well as any supplies, including downloadable textbook sections and subject matter.
 (A laptop or tablet is required.
-Please bring one or both; otherwise, printing charges will be incurred.)
+Please bring one or both.)

 Course ScheduleTestimonialsApplication FormsFAQs